Greece in the Eurovision Song Contest 2017: Voting

-Voting during the three shows involved each country awarding two sets of points from 1-8, 10 and 12: one from their professional jury and the other from televoting.
+Voting during the three shows involved each country awarding two sets of points from 1-8, 10, and 12: one from their professional jury and the other from televoting.
 Each nation's jury consisted of five music industry professionals who are citizens of the country they represent, with their names published before the contest to ensure transparency.
-This jury judged each entry based on: vocal capacity; the stage performance; the song's composition and originality; and the overall impression by the act.
+This jury judged each entry based on: vocal capacity; the stage performance; the song's composition and originality; and the overall impression of the act.
 In addition, no member of a national jury was permitted to be related in any way to any of the competing acts in such a way that they cannot vote impartially and independently.
 The individual rankings of each jury member as well as the nation's televoting results were released shortly after the final.
-Greece's jury consisted of Vicky Gerotheodorou (jury chairperson), Xenia Ghali, Dimitris Ouggarezos, Akis Anastasiadis and Aris Petrakis.
+Greece's jury consisted of Vicky Gerotheodorou (jury chairperson), Xenia Ghali, Dimitris Ouggarezos, Akis Anastasiadis, and Aris Petrakis.
 The Greek spokesperson, who announced the top 12-point score awarded by the Greek jury during the final, was Constantinos Christoforou, who previously represented Cyprus at the Eurovision Song Contest as a solo artist in 1996 and 2005 as well as in 2002 as part of the boy band One.
 Below is a breakdown of points awarded to Greece and awarded by Greece in both the first semi-final and the final of the contest, and the breakdown of the jury voting and televoting conducted during the two shows.